One of the truths about SEO is that inbound links are absolutely critical to increase your search ranking.

 When I explain how Google sees inbound links as votes of confidence, I always see folks nod their head.
 Yes.
 Yes.
 Yes.

 Then I ask them how they think we should go about link-building.

 I thought I’d try to help the folks out there who need some help.
-Here’s a list of 25 ways to get inbound links for your website:
+Here’s a list of 25 ways to get inbound links to your website:

 1. Ask for a Link Trade